Why Diversity Should Matter to You

 The undergraduate student body is split among 16 states (may include Washington D.C.), as shown in the chart below.

-Presence of International Students at Adventist University of Health Sciences
+The Amount of International Students at Adventist University of Health Sciences

-Some learners prefer a campus filled with others who are the same age, while some prefer a diverse age range of students.
+Some college students prefer a campus filled with others who are a similar age to them, while some prefer a wide age range of students.
 Which is best for you?

 Questions About Diversity